How do you get clients to participate in case studies?

-- What to do when, after everything, a client still says “no.”
+- What should you do when a client still says “no” to being featured?

-- How to make getting client buy-in easier for the next case study (and the one after that).
+- How can you make getting client buy-in easier for the next case study (and the one after that)?

 1. Clearly establish what’s in it for them